Shaved Teeth for Veneers: Do They Need to Be Filed Down?

 While veneers offer transformative results, potential patients often harbour concerns.
 Let’s address some of these:

 - Natural Feel: Many wonder if veneers will feel like their real teeth.
-Over time, most people acclimatise, and the veneers feel no different from their natural teeth.
+Over time, most people acclimatise, and the veneers think no different from their natural teeth.

 - Durability: With proper care, porcelain veneers can last 10-15 years or even longer.
 Composite resin veneers, which are less robust, may last 5-7 years.